 Dress regulations are provided here to give you a guide to traditional golf course attire.
-Burleigh Golf Club welcomes all visitors.
-We are, however, a traditional Club and we?d like to maintain this standard ongoing.
+We take pleasure in welcoming visitors to Burleigh Golf Club, however we are a traditional golf club and Dress Regulations apply to all players.
 Please follow these standards when you come to play with us.

 PERSONS INCORRECTLY DRESSED WILL NOT BE PERMITTED TO PLAY

-golf shoes with soft spikes or dimpled soles must be worn on the course
+shoes with soft spikes or dimpled soles.
+Metal

-singlets, halter or midriff tops, tops with slogans are not acceptable
+football jerseys, T-shirts, singlets, halter or midriff tops, tops with

 Clubhouse Dress Regulations